curioustechizen/curioustechizen.github.io/src/content/blog/2025-08-31-pragmatic-kmp-part-03.md

 At [Somnox](https://somnox.com/), we've had native Android and iOS [apps in production](https://somnox.com/app/) since 2020.
 In 2023, we started using [Kotlin Multiplatform](https://www.jetbrains.com/kotlin-multiplatform/) for new features.
 In this series of blog posts, we will look at how we achieved this in a _pragmatic_, _incremental_ manner.

 This is the third post in this series.
 You can read all posts [here](/tags/pragmatic-incremental-kmp).
 The [first](http://kiranrao.in/blog/pragmatic-kmp-part-01) [two](http://kiranrao.in/blog/pragmatic-kmp-part-02) posts talked about sharing architectural layers.
 In this post, we'll look at using KMP with our existing repo structure and CI setup.
+There's very little _Kotlin_ itself in this episode!

 ## Existing structure